noam87/DOTfiles/README.md

 ##Other Packages

 ###Homebrew
-I am using [Homebrew][], "The missing package manager for OS X".
+I am using [Homebrew](http://mxcl.github.com/homebrew/), "The missing package manager for OS X".
 It's awesome.
 My current packages include:

 * `ack` 	-->	Like grep, but I hear is better.